 Fiesole: 20 Jun – 19 Aug

 This traditional music festival held in Tuscany during Summer offers over 30 events ranging from music to cinema to theatre, all taking place at the Roman Theatre (and, for the first time ever, at the Roman Thermal Bath) of the Archaeological Site of Fiesole.
 Spectators can enjoy music concerts from a wide range of genres including classic, jazz, gospel, pop and rock.
-The beautiful surroundings of Fieosole, a town set on the hills above Florence, makes this festival all the more unique and special.
+The beautiful surroundings of Fiesole, a town set on the hills above Florence, makes this festival all the more unique and special.

 Rock en Seine